lbryio/lbry.com/content/faq/account-sync.md

 ### I'm having trouble with account syncing, can you help?

-Of course, we are always here to help!
-Check out our [help page](/faq/how-to-report-bugs) on how to reach us.
+We are aware of a couple scenarios where only part of the wallet is synced properly.
+Check out our [help page](/faq/how-to-report-bugs) on how to reach us if you run into this or need any other assistance.